Living with smokers

 - If you live in a rented property, find out if the landlord has a policy on smoking inside

-Spending time with a boyfriend or girlfriend means spending time with their smoking, too.
+Spending time with a boyfriend or girlfriend who smokes means spending time with their smoking, too.
 “It doesn’t bother me as long as my partner doesn’t smoke in front of the children, so he usually smokes outside or out of a window,” says Abbie.

 - If a partner isn’t likely to stop smoking, have a good think about whether you can handle it in the long-term

-If you’re living with the folks you may have no choice but to put up with their habit – especially if you can’t afford to move out.
+If you’re living with your folks you may have no choice but to put up with their habit – especially if you can’t afford to move out.
 Treenz is a non-smoker who grew up in a smoking family.
 “Now I’ve moved out, I go home to visit and realise how smelly it is.
 When I visit my mum, both she and her partner smoke and I notice it catching my throat and my chest at times.”

 - Attitudes towards smoking can be different between generations, so it’s worth explaining how you feel if you’re worried about their health